-- All Natural Sciences applicants applying in 2019 sit the assessment on 30 October 2019.
+- All Natural Sciences applicants applying in 2020 sit the assessment on 5 November 2020 (updated date).

 Information about the assessment including example papers and subject content is available on the University Admissions website from March each year, and further advice is available in the resources section below.

 University-wide statement: In order to minimise Covid-related risks to our applicants, students and staff in the coming undergraduate admissions round, we are making plans to interview applicants this year without requiring them to travel to Cambridge in December.
 We will release further details about alternative arrangements as soon as we can.
 This does mean that there may be changes to the details of interviews below (which sets out what normally happens).

 If you are invited for interview in Cambridge, you will have two 20-30 minute interviews with different subject specialists, in which you are likely to be asked one or more problem-solving questions in addition to more general questions.
 The aim of the interviews is to determine applicants' potential to benefit from the Natural Sciences course.
 This is not the same as factual knowledge, or even necessarily past scholastic achievement: interviewers are more concerned to identify motivation and intellectual potential.
 The interviews have no fixed format but might include, for example, discussion of aspects of school coursework, or being presented with a science question in an unfamiliar guise and being encouraged to think it through.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.